This was orginially published on November 25, 2017.

 Confession: I’m kiiiiiiind of a hoarder.
 But there are 2 very valid reasons for this: 1) I’m extremely sentimental and 2) I think about the “what ifs” and decide “okay, one last time.
 If it’s still in here untouched at the next closet genocide, then it’s out of here.”
 Validation, Justification, & Rationalization – you subtle foes, you.

 Speaking of reputations, for this former academy, theirs was sacred so if you’re seen smoking a clove cigarette on or off campus and they find out about it,** consequence.
 Caught with your shirt un-tucked one too many times***, consequence.
 PDA aside from holding hands (basically,)**** consequence.
-Being party to a huge scandal that almost took the school down, consequence.
+Being party to a huge scandal that almost took the school down to a heap of ashes (literally!), consequence.
 Okay, that last one is both a lie and a truth: I was not party to it but I was pissed at my friends for not telling me.
 Why?
 Because they thought I’d blow it for everyone involved.
 Like I said, the writing was on the wall.

 Someone who has known me since birth recently said “you can’t live in the past because there is no future in it.”
 How have I not heard this one before?
 Thank you, UR.

 With that said, it’s time to unload, piece by piece.

 Until I find my peace in my future.